Create a Set of Tables, then import data

 Starting: Blank Record only

-Before entering a record Access provides a starter line which is blank except for any default values you may have set As soon as you start typing As soon as you start typing you have an Access record.
+As soon as you start typing you have an Access record.
 The ID number is added, the line opens to receive your data and a new blank link is positioned under the row you are typing in.
 Hit the "Enter" key to move to each next field.

 In the CustomerID field, enter a one (1). (see screen capture extract below)

-The names you enter from the table below will have CustomerID fields with values from 2 through 9.A new record and ready for more When you reach the end of the row, one more hit on the "Enter" key places the highlight/cursor on the blank record, ready to go again, should you start typing.
+When you reach the end of the row, one more hit on the "Enter" key places the highlight/cursor on the blank record, ready to go again, should you start typing.
 There is always a blank record waiting to be filled in at the bottom, after all the rows in the table.

 When done entering your own name (above), enter the first row of names in the table below.